KOTZEBUE REGIONAL ALASKA ADULT EDUCATION

 Adult education is the practice of teaching and educating adults.
-Historically, ABE prepares those adults who have not graduated from high school to take the General Equivalency Exam (GED)
+Historically, AAE prepares those adults who have not graduated from high school to take the General Equivalency Exam (GED)

 Alaska’s GED test was selected by the State Legislature as the official high school diploma equivalency exam.
 The test battery includes 4 separate timed tests, which are proctored under strict test security regulations.
 Testers must be at least 18 and not attending school.
 Under special circumstances a tester may test after his/her 16th birthday.